 Welcome to my Profile Page!
-My name is Kei (pronounce just as the letter “K”) and I am an individual forex trader as well as a mentor in Tokyo, Japan.
+My name is Kei (pronounced just as a letter “K”) and I am an individual forex trader as well as a mentor in Tokyo, Japan.

-On this page, I am revealing everything about myself, my childhood, how I went to the U.S and studied psychology, lived in Sedona, AZ, and how I became a pro forex trader after coming back to Japan.
+On this page, I am revealing everything about myself, including my childhood, how I went to the U.S to study psychology, life in Sedona, AZ, and how I became a pro forex trader after coming back to Japan.

-Also, I am revealing my own history of income by forex, and my mindset to become a pro trader based on my past mistakes and success stories.
+Also on this page I share my own history of income by forex and a mindset to become a pro trader based on my past mistakes and success stories.

-I hope you read through my private stories, so that you will not only knowing about me, but also to learn and apply the wisdom from my past experience.
+I hope you read through my private story so that you will not only knowing about me but also to learn and apply the wisdom from my past experience.

 So, here we go!